maxeymr/meanstack_docker/README.md

 export class AppModule { }
 ```

-Run the following commands to verify your API app&
+Run the following commands to verify your API app

 ```
 npm install